klim0v/klim0v/README.md

-# Hi there 👋

-## Lead Golang Blockchain Core Developer
+# Lead Golang Blockchain Developer

 I have been specializing in API design and service-oriented architecture for over 4 years.
 Since 2019, I have been developing blockchain platforms.
 Golang evangelist.
 I also teach [course](#-education--training), speak at professional [conferences](#-performance), publish [articles](#-blogs), and contribute to open-source projects.